coreui/coreui/docs/content/components/alerts.md

 {{< deprecated-in "4.3.0" >}}

-Used in combination with `$alert-variants` to create contextual modifier classes for our alerts.
+Used alongside `$alert-variants` to create contextual modifier classes for our alerts.

 {{< scss-docs name="alert-variant-mixin" file="scss/mixins/_alert.scss" >}}

 ### SASS loop

-Loop that generates the modifier classes with the `alert-variant()` mixin.
+Loop that creates the modifier classes with the `alert-variant()` mixin.

 {{< scss-docs name="alert-modifiers" file="scss/_alert.scss" >}}